 Regardless, chronic pain remains a major source of suffering and represents a global health priority calling for special attention and care.
-Even though considerable progress has been made in the classification and identification of pathophysiologic mechanisms of chronic pain, translating this knowledge into the development of an effective pain management or of improved analgesic medications specifically for chronic pain remains a challenge.
+Even though considerable progress has been made in the classification and identification of pathophysiologic mechanisms of chronic pain, translating this knowledge into the development of an effective pain management or of improved analgesic medications Pain Ther (2018) 7:59-75 lenge.
 At this point, a brief digression on the role of inflammation and non-neuronal cells in chronic pain states is in order.
 Moreover, the American claim for potential danger of the chronic opioid use has stimulated the authors to review the recent literature, in the hope to make clear the pathophysiology and the potentialities to prevent some of the phenomena consequent to such use.
 This article is based on previously published data and does not contain studies with human participants or animals performed by any of the authors.

-CHRONIC PAIN: THE ROLE OF INFLAMMATION AND NONNEURONAL CELLS
+CHRONIC PAIN: THE ROLE OF INFLAMMATION AND NON-NEURONAL CELLS